edwardjing1998/aws-spring-boot-api/README.md

                 of
                 <input
                   type="text"
-                  // ✅ Bind to local state totalPagesInputValue value={totalPagesInputValue}
+                  // ✅ Use the local state value to prevent unwanted resets value={totalPagesInputValue}
                   readOnly
                   style={{